IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-05-summary.md

 ---
 layout: docs
-title:  Streams SPL Lab Summary
+title:  Tutorial Summary
 description: Summary and next steps
 weight:  60
 published: true
 tag: spl-lab
 prev:
   file: spl-lab-03-analytics
-  title: Lab 4 - Modularize your application
+  title: Part 4 - Modularize your application
 ---

-The labs in this course have barely scratched the surface of what Streams is capable of.
+This tutorial has barely scratched the surface of what Streams is capable of.
 Apart from a very small number of SPL expressions, no coding was involved in building a progressively more interesting application.